nazwhale/CV/README.md

 **Creativity**

-In the last month at Makers Academy, I came up with a quarter of the democratically chosen ideas for the practice and final projects.
+In the last month at Makers Academy, from a group of 24, I came up with a quarter of the democratically chosen ideas for the practice and final projects.

 Furthermore, I was chosen for a highly competitive dissertation project at UCL specifically for my ability to generate ideas.
 I put this into use by coming up with a piece of original research and rigorously designing an experiment.

 In my own time I've written a bunch of songs, composed music for an animation, and am currently working on a novel.

-**Logical/Analytical Thinker**

-Logical thinking has always been my strong point - throughout school, I consistently achieved my highest grades in Maths and Sciences.
-Additionally, I am a keen chess player.

-Later, I learned to critique experimental designs and evaluate academic literature as a fundamental part of my degree in Experimental Psychology.
-In learning to code, the opportunity to flex my logical thinking muscles once again has been hugely enjoyable and rewarding.

-**Excellent Communicator**
+**Communication**

 I believe that the ability for a developer to communicate their code to others is crucial.
 As a result, I've paid close attention the way in which I articulate my code when pair-programming and working in groups, a feature of my life as a developer.
 I've put this into practice by teaching HTML and CSS to beginners at [Codebar](https://codebar.io/).
-Additionally, I've strived to improve my written communication skills by blogging about my experience learning to code weekly.
+Additionally, I've strived to improve my written communication skills by [blogging](http://www.medium.com/@nazwhale) about my experience learning to code weekly.

 For two years I was a freelance writer, having my work published online at Canvas and Music is My Sanctuary, as well as published in print for Middlesex University.
 I learned to adapt my writing for different audiences, crafting my style for their specific requirements.
 I was obsessive about improving my skills.
+I hope my writing skills will be useful in crafting high quality documentation as a developer.

 Since leaving university I've lived in 5 countries, each for more than 3 months.
 From this experience I became comfortable communicating with people from a diverse range of backgrounds.

+**Logical/Analytical Thinker**

+Logical thinking has always been my strong point - throughout school, I consistently achieved my highest grades in Maths and Sciences.
+Additionally, I am a keen chess player.

+Later, I learned to critique experimental designs and evaluate academic literature as a fundamental part of my degree in Experimental Psychology.
+In learning to code, the opportunity to flex my logical thinking muscles once again has been hugely enjoyable and rewarding.

 ***